EPCCed/tesseract-docs/user-guide/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Whilst difference codes will benefit from compiler optimisations in
-different ways, for reasonable performance on Cirrus, at least
+different ways, for reasonable performance on Tesseract, at least
 initially, we suggest the following compiler options:

 Intel